 What about the cost?

-The fact that we can’t get some nutrients such as B12 from vegan diet without taking a supplement does not by any means diminish the amazing benefits of a vegan diet for our physical and mental health.
+The fact that we can’t get some nutrients such as B12 from vegan diet without taking a supplement does not by any means diminish the benefits of a vegan diet for our physical and mental health.
 Remember that a vegan diet decreases your risk for heart disease, obesity, and cancer, among other maladies, and also adds to your life expectancy.
-Finally, not only is a vegan diet beneficial to us, but it dramatically reduces our ecological footprint and conveys to the meat and dairy industry that we are not willing to be complicit in the deplorable abuse, mutilation, and slaughter of more than 150 billion animals per year.
+Finally, not only is a vegan diet beneficial to us, but it dramatically reduces our ecological footprint and conveys to the meat and dairy industry that we are not willing to be complicit in the abuse, mutilation, and slaughter of more than 150 billion animals per year.

 The Protein Myth – Physicians Committee for Responsible Medecine

 Protein in the Vegan Diet – Vegetarian Resource Group